-If you want to optimise for conversions, such as purchases or sign-ups, you can use the Maximise conversions or target cost-per-action (CPA) strategies that automatically set your bids to focus on increasing conversions with an optional target cost-per-action.
+If you want to optimize for conversions, like purchases or signups, you can use the Maximize conversions or Target Cost per Action (CPA) strategies that automatically set your bids to focus on increasing conversions with an optional target cost-per-action.

 Focus on conversion value, or when people take a specific action on your website after clicking on one of your ads.

-If you want to optimise for conversion value, such as revenue or profit, you can use the target return on ad spend strategy (ROAS) that automatically sets your bids to focus on increasing conversion value at your target return on ad spend.
+If you want to optimize for conversion values, like revenue or profit, you can use the Target Return on Ad Spend strategy (ROAS) strategy that automatically sets your bids to focus on increasing conversion value at your target return-on-ad-spend.

 |Focus on clicks on your ads.

-If you want to drive traffic to your website, use the Maximise Clicks bid strategy to focus on increasing clicks for your campaigns while spending a target amount.
+If you want to drive traffic to your website, use the Maximize Clicks bid strategy to focus on increasing clicks for your campaigns while spending a target amount.